 |Gearbox||6-speed manual & 7-speed DSG Automatic|

-The replacement for Vento sedan is expected to be launched with three engine options including the 1.4-litre TSI petrol, 1.5-litre TDI and 1.2-litre petrol unit.
+In India, the replacement for Vento sedan is expected to be introduced with three engine options including the 1.4-litre TSI petrol, 1.5-litre TDI and 1.2-litre petrol unit.
 The 1.4-litre EA-211 turbocharged engine with 125bhp and 200Nm torque is likely to replace the 1.6-litre TSI unit.
 Diesel version on the other hand is likely to retain the 1.5-litre TDI unit good for 108bhp and 250Nm of torque.
 While the performance oriented version will get the 1.2-litre turbocharged engine with 103bhp of power and 175Nm torque.
 Transmission options on the carline could include a 6-speed manual and a 7-speed DSG automatic gearbox.
 Read More – Volkswagen T-Cross Breeze Compact SUV To Challenge Hyundai Creta

 Considering that Virtus could get the 1.2-litre petrol, 1.4-litre petrol and 1.5-litre oil burner, it is expected to return decent fuel economy, since these engines currently serve in other VW models.
 The lower kerb weight is likely to improve the fuel economy with the petrol trims estimated to return up to 15kmpl and the diesel version rated at 17kmpl.